 Wickes - Grannis is a blue-collar town, with 47.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wickes - Grannis is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Wickes - Grannis who work in sales jobs (9.47%), teaching (9.28%), and maintenance occupations (8.98%).

-The population of Wickes - Grannis has a very low overall level of education: only 9.85% of people over 25 hold a 4-year college degree or higher.
+The citizens of Wickes - Grannis have a very low rate of college education: just 9.85% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Wickes - Grannis in 2022 was $23,842, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,368 for a family of four.
 However, Wickes - Grannis contains both very wealthy and poor people as well.
 Wickes - Grannis also has one of the higher rates of people living in poverty in the nation, with 33.86% of its population below the federal poverty line.